 Our Chair of Governors is Fiona Coombe and our Vice-Chair is Dan Price.

-The Governing Body has three Committees:
+The Governing Body has two Committees:

 - Finance Premises and Personnel Committee

-- Teaching, Learning and SEND Committee
+- Teaching, Learning, SEND and Extended Services Committee

 Each Committee has their own Terms of Reference and Scheme of Delegation, reviewed and updated annually, which ensures that the responsibilities of the Governing Body are undertaken appropriately.